JulsSal99/Procedural-Dialog-Generation/README.md

 # This float value goes from 0 to 1.
 If 1, uses all sounds, if 0, none
 s_quantity = 1

-# minimum distance between one sound and another in seconds
+# minimum distance between the start of one sound and another.
+This DOES not consider answers, only sounds (in seconds)
 min_s_distance = 5

-# redundancy before and after to avoid overlap sounds in seconds
+# redundancy before and after to avoid overlap sounds (in seconds)
 cut_redundancy = 1.5

-# lenght is fixed to not cause unuseful reads in seconds, but you can specify any value if you want to
-length_sounds = 2

 # you can also specify how loud a sound should be if you want to
 sound_amp_fact = 1

-# placing gap at the end of the final file to avoid different lenghts in the final audio file in seconds
-end_tollerance = 3

 # how many times does the random function search for an empty space.
 Bigger values get better results, but a slower code
 cycle_limit = 10

+# if you don't want the same sound too close to another, just add this variable (in seconds)
+similar_distance = 5

 [fade] # apply fade in- and fade-out to each sample
-# lenght of the fade.
-Value is in seconds
+# length of the fade. (in seconds)
 fade_length = 0

 # fade type.
 There are 2 values: 0 for logarithmic, 1 for linear